IvanovicM/ros/README.md

 # ros
 Simple projects in Robot Operating System (ROS).

 ROS is an open-source system used for programming robots.
-In this project you can find multiple packages implemented for *autonomous robot*, specifically *Turtlebot*.
+In this project you can find multiple packages implemented for *autonomous robot*, specifically *Turtlebot* (for this project Turtlebot2 was used, but with small modifications it can be used for Turtlebot3 as well).

 # What can I find here?